radonn24/AI-Prompts-Tools-and-More/README.md

 Please feel free to contribute by adding your own AI prompts, tools, and resources to this repository, and share it with the AI community!

-I hope this helps you get started with your Github repository.
+I hope this helps you get started with your adventures using AI tools and software.
 Good luck!
 ## Homepage(s)

 [ChatGPT](https://chat.openai.com/chat)